Moscow Financial and Industrial University: Reputation and rankings

-International Collaboration
+International outreach in Africa and concerns about Russian influence

+According to a 2024 National Democratic Institute report on "Strategic Authoritarian Narratives in the Sahel," Vadim Lobov and Synergy University have been identified as part of Russia's broader influence operations in Africa.
+The report documents Russia's extensive information operations in the Sahel region, particularly in countries like Niger, Mali, and Burkina Faso, which have experienced military coups and political instability.

+In presentations to government officials in the region, Lobov described Synergy as a Moscow-based university that "adopts a full-time education model, covering an educational spectrum from kindergarten to higher education."
+He emphasized that the institution integrates a business school and an academy, making it a comprehensive institution.
+During these presentations, Lobov highlighted that Synergy University "currently has more than 200,000 students, almost 10% of whom are foreign students" and that "the University is home to an impressive array of over 300 faculties, covering a wide range of academic disciplines."
+He stressed that the university is "anchored in a comprehensive vision" that "rests on three major pillars of collaboration: education, entrepreneurship and patriotism."

+The NDI report places these educational outreach efforts within the context of Russian influence operations that have included activities by the Wagner Group private military company and extensive disinformation campaigns.
+The report notes that "Russian influence operations have been documented blaming France and the West for fueling the Islamic insurgency, collaborating with local pan-Africanist influencers to advocate for the removal of French and Western presence across the Sahel," and suggests these narratives "not only serve to destabilize the region but also align with Russia's geopolitical objectives."

 In 2016, Synergy MFPU received its first 50 students from a foreign country, the Republic of Sierra Leone.
 Following this, the university established a visa and escort department.
 As per the Ministry of Science and Higher Education of the Russian Federation, the university ranked third in Russia in 2022 concerning the enrollment of foreign students, with RUDN and Kazan University securing the first and second positions, respectively.

 In 2022, Synergy MFPU enrolled 1,368 international students on long-term study programs.
 Additionally, the university had approximately 12,000 long-term international students and 20,000 short-term course attendees.
 Students from 92 countries are currently studying at Synergy University.
 The majority of these students are from Uzbekistan, Syria, Pakistan, Iran, Nigeria, Egypt, Algeria, Turkey, Sri Lanka, and Afghanistan.
 Synergy IFPU had signed 92 partnership agreements with foreign universities by 2022.
 These collaborations include student training, faculty exchanges, research, and thematic conferences.